tunjid/Tiler/docs/usecases/transformations.md

-## Standard library like transformations
-The output of `ListTiler` is a `TiledList<Query, Item>`.
-The `TiledList` API offers many standard library like transformation extensions to allow for easy `TiledList` modification.
+There are extensions on `TiledList` that offer many standard library like transformations to allow for easy `TiledList` modification.
 These include:

 * `TiledList.map` and `TiledList.mapIndexed`
 * `TiledList.filter`, `TiledList.filterIndexed` and `TiledList.filterisInstance`